 The authors warn that unrestrained hospital mergers could make the market ripe for a "too big to fail" situation, reminiscent of the 2008 financial industry crisis and the subsequent taxpayer bailout designed to avert a system-wide collapse.

 Similarly, the failure of a large hospital system, the authors say, could leave thousands of patients without access to health services, forcing a state or the federal government to intervene.

 "Competing academic and community medical centers that are constantly innovating are the real heroes because such completion improves patient choice and encourages fair pricing, which are the markers of a robust, healthy marketplace," says co-author Tim Xu, M.P.P., a public policy expert and a student at the Johns Hopkins University School of Medicine.

 The good work of integrated hospitals should continue to foster coordinated care and dissemination of best protocols, the authors say, but reining in the trend of massive mergers to prevent the rise of monopolies is a vital prerequisite for a vigorous health care market.

 "If we think that everyone in America deserves high-quality care, then we have to ask ourselves whether we're creating economic conditions that threaten it," says co-author Albert Wu, M.D., M.P.H., professor of Health Policy & Management at the Johns Hopkins Bloomberg School of Public Health and director of its Center for Health Services and Outcomes Research.

-*News Release by Johns Hopkins Medicine: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Johns Hopkins Medicine).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.